taylanates24/object-detection/README.md

 ### Optimizer

  I have implemented 4 optimizers in this repository, Adam, AdamW, SGD and ASGD.
 You can choose one of them by changing `training: optimizer:` in `training.yaml.` file.

+### Learning Rate Scheduler

+There are 3 learning rate schedulers in this repository, cosine, multistep_lr and cosine_annealing.
+You can choose one of them by changing `training: lr_scheduler:` in `training.yaml.` file.

+### Validation

+There is also a validation frequency that indicates the time when the model validates.
+It is set to 1, thath means every epoch, the validation phase occurs.

 ## Testing and Evaluation